theyworkforyou/shineyoureye-prose/info/places-overview.md

 Each State has 3 [Senatorial Districts](/place/is/senatorial-district/ "Senatorial Districts") and FCT has only 1 district, which is why we have 109 Senators.

 There are 360 [Federal Constituencies](/place/is/federal-constituency/ "Federal Constituencies") which are a function of state size and population, thus the number of federal constituencies vary from state to state.

+There are 990 [State Constituencies](/place/is/state-constituency/ "State Constituencies") across the 36 state in Nigeria.